Real Estate Terminology: Due Diligence

 Understanding ‘Closing’

-Closing, often referred to as “settlement” or “escrow” in California real estate, marks the final step in a real estate transaction.
-It’s the long-awaited day when the buyer officially acquires the property from the seller.
-Upon closing, the property’s title is transferred from the seller to the buyer, all financial transactions are settled, and the buyer gets the keys to their new home.
+In California real estate, “closing,” also known as “settlement” or “escrow,” is the final step in a transaction.
+It’s the day when the buyer officially acquires the property from the seller.
+At closing, the title transfers to the buyer, financial transactions are settled, and the buyer receives the keys to their new home.

 The Closing Process